 iOS: Unable to update or restore

-- Stops responding, showing the Apple logo with no progress bar or a stopped progress bar, for over ten minutes.
+- Displays the Apple logo with no progress bar or a stopped progress bar for over ten minutes.

 - Turn off the device: Press and hold the Sleep/Wake button for a few seconds until the red slider appears, then slide the slider.
 Wait for the device to turn off.